-(Tenge 784,364,100 thousand as at 31 December 2017, comprising 82% of the assets of the Group), as well as due to the fact that estimating values in use of fixed assets and intangible assets is complex as it is based on the use of significant estimates and judgments with respect to future market and economic conditions and the results of operations of the Group.
+We paid special attention to the issue of impairment of fixed assets and intangible assets of the Group due to significance of their carrying value (Tenge 784,364,100 thousand as at 31 December 2017, comprising 82% of the assets of the Group), as well as due to the fact that estimating values in use of fixed assets and intangible assets is complex as it is based on the use of significant estimates and judgments with respect to future market and economic conditions and the results of operations of the Group.

-Based on the impairment indicators analysis The Group engaged independent experts to carry performed as of 31 December 2017, out the impairment test of fixed assets and management of the Group concluded that intangible assets.
+The Group engaged independent experts to carry out the impairment test of fixed assets and intangible assets.